-- Natural birth
+- Natural Birthing Choices

 The best thing I learned from my father-in-law is that you must never hesitate to ask.

-While you are at it, I would recommend you setting up an account with BabyCenter so you can not only take advantage of their immense articles on everything, but their weekly update on pregnancy and childcare are also on point!
+While you are at it, I would recommend you set up an account with BabyCenter so you can not only take advantage of their immense articles on everything, but their weekly update on pregnancy and childcare are also on point!

 However, you will need to use discretion is taking all the advice you would get – and yes, there will be advice coming at you from every direction by concerned family members and loved ones.
 Be gracious and say, “Thank you for letting me know, I will research about it OR I will talk to my doctor about it OR let me see how it goes”.